rackerlabs/technical-blog/_posts/2015-10-08-wsgi-middleware-on-the-jvm.md

 in the effort to support the WSGI specification through Servlet technologies.

-If you have ever had the pleasure of evaluating [Repose][repose], you may have noticed that while it provides an incredibly powerful foundation, it is missing that one all-important feature that you need.
-While the [Repose][repose] team does its best to handle all common and reasonable use-cases, there are an infinite number of problems for which [Repose][repose] is a solution, therefore it is impossible to predict and develop features to solve every problem.
+If you have ever had the pleasure of evaluating [Repose][repose], you may have noticed that, while it provides an incredibly powerful foundation, it is missing that one all-important feature that you need.
+While the [Repose][repose] team does its best to handle all common and reasonable use-cases, there are an infinite number of problems for which [Repose][repose] is a solution.
+Therefore, it is impossible to predict and develop features to solve every problem.
 Luckily, [Repose][repose] is built on a pluggable architecture that any developer can leverage to solve the problem of the day.

-In this post, I will expand upon the previous post in this series by diving deeper into the [Repose][repose] extensibility model, and explaining how [Repose][repose] plans to make that model more developer friendly in the future.
+In this post, I will expand upon the previous post in this series by diving deeper into the [Repose][repose] extensibility model and explaining how [Repose][repose] plans to make that model more developer friendly in the future.

 <!-- more -->